How to Apply the Three Levels of Listening to Coaching

 Building Level 2 Listening Through Practice

-The next time you find yourself headed into a 1 to 1 conversation or a team conversation, you might enjoy trying what I do.
+The next time you find yourself headed into a 1 to 1 coaching conversation or agroup coaching conversation, you might enjoy trying what I do.
 I settle myself and get into my coaching zone and I focus my ears and mind intently on my client’s words and body language.
 I invite curiosity into the conversation.
 Do the expressions on their face match the words coming from their mouth?
 If my brain still wants to have an opinion or want to share my experience, I quickly accept that it happened, give myself permission to be human and then get back to the business of listening.
 With time and practice you’ll get better.

 Level 3: Global Listening – Focused on Context and the Energy